Parish Finance

 1. The white envelopes marked ‘Weekly Offering’: The money donated to the ‘Weekly Offering’ collection is used to finance the day-to-day running of the parish.

-2. The coloured envelopes: The money donated to the coloured envelopes is for the Priest’s Collections, Carlow College, List of the Dead, the Propagation of the Faith and Peter’s Pence.
+2. The coloured envelopes: The money donated to the coloured envelopes is for the Priest’s Collections, Retired Priests, List of the Dead, the Propagation of the Faith and Peter’s Pence.

 Please explain how the priest benefits from the Envelope Collections?